 If you’d like to know more or are interested in working with Timebanking UK on a project, please get in touch.

-This three-year national programme funded by Sport England, a collaboration between Timebanking UK, Serco and the Alzheimer’s Society, aims to improve the physical and mental health of people living with dementia.
-The programme pairs people living with dementia with buddies to enable them to access Serco leisure centres, using timebanking as a mechanism of exchange.
-Targets are to involve all 30 Serco leisure sites, with 54,000 hours exchanged between 675 time bank buddies/people living with dementia.
+This Sport England-funded three-year national programme, a collaboration between Timebanking UK, Serco and Alzheimer’s Society, aims to improve the physical and mental health of people living with dementia.
+The More Volunteering programme pairs people living with dementia with buddies to support them to access Serco leisure centres.
+The buddies support their partners while they visit the pool or gym, and earn a timebanking hour per visit, which they can redeem for a trip to the leisure centre for themselves.

 A partnership with HMYOI Aylesbury enables young offenders to earn time credits while serving custodial sentences, though peer support, attending education courses, or leading clubs or groups.
 These credits are distributed to time banks who donate them to vulnerable or isolated community members.
 Feedback gives young offenders self-esteem, confidence and a feeling of being connected – helping to overcome the lack of empathy that is cited as a major cause of reoffending.
 TBUK is exploring the possibility of offenders banking their hours to ‘spend’ on training or development upon release, and ways to integrate timebanking throughout the criminal justice system.